bowling233/TechStack/docs/软件/程序设计语言/C++.md

 - `constexpr` function is a function that can be used in a constant expression

     ```cpp
-    // scale(arg)is a constant expression ifarg is a constant expression
+    // scale(arg)is a constant expression if arg is a constant expression
     constexpr size_t scale(size_t cnt) { return new_sz() * cnt; }
     ```